oroinc/documentation/backend/automated-tests/behat.rst

 Feature Isolation
 ^^^^^^^^^^^^^^^^^

-Every feature can interact with the application and perform CRUD operations.
-As a result, the database may be modified.
-To avoid data collisions, the features are isolated: the database and cache directories are dumped before running the feature tests; they are restored after the feature tests execution is complete.
+Every feature can interact with the application and perform some operations.
+As a result, the application state may be modified.
+To avoid data collisions and dependencies between features when they are running one-by-one, the features are isolated: for example, the database and cache directories are dumped before running the feature tests; they are restored after the feature tests execution is complete.

 Every isolator must implement the ``Oro\Bundle\TestFrameworkBundle\Behat\Isolation\IsolatorInterface`` and ``oro_behat.isolator`` tags with priority.

 Disable Feature Isolation
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-You can disable feature isolation by adding the ``--skip-isolators=database,cache`` option to behat console command.
-In this case, the combination of the feature tests might run much faster, but the test logic should care about the database and cache consistency.
+You can disable feature isolation by adding the ``--skip-isolators`` option to the bin/behat console command.
+As a result, the Behat no longer takes notice of the database, cache, and other layers' isolation.
+This means the application state is not restored to the initial state, and the result is preserved after the test.

 Page Object
 -----------